-Scottsdale dentist, Dr. Rod Gore, can administer oral-conscious sedation to anxious patients to relax them prior to receiving dental work.
-In pill form, Dr. Gore usually gives the patient the sedative about an hour prior to performing a procedure.
+Scottsdale dentists, Dr. Rod Gore and Dr. Whitney Sebree, can administer oral-conscious sedation to anxious patients to relax them prior to receiving dental work.
+In pill form, Dr. Gore and Dr. Sebree usually give the patient the sedative about an hour prior to performing a procedure.
 The strength of the dose can vary from mild to moderate, depending on the patient’s needs.
 Mild sedation will not cause a patient to fall asleep, but instead will make him or her feel drowsy.
 On the other hand, moderate sedation can cause a patient to fall asleep.
-Dr. Gore will discuss all options, including if a patient is a candidate for oral sedation before any procedure.
+Dr. Gore and Dr. Sebree will discuss all options, including if a patient is a candidate for oral sedation before any procedure.

 "Just visited Shawna at Dr. Gore's office.
 Been working with her for nearly 10 years and she has made an incredible difference with my oral health."- D.B. / Yelp / Sep 20, 2016